wechaty/docusaurus/docusaurus/docs/developer-program/README.md

 Building an chatbot that on top of Wechaty?
 Apply for our Developer Program!
 The possibilities are endless, and you enjoy the kudos.

-If you are looking for the developer program from 句子互动, please go to visit the great introduction documentation at <https://github.com/juzibot/Welcome/wiki/Everything-about-Wechaty/>
+If you are looking for the developer program from Juzi.BOT, please go to visit the great introduction documentation at <https://github.com/juzibot/Welcome/wiki/Everything-about-Wechaty/>

 [![Juzi.BOT Developer Program](https://img.shields.io/badge/Wechaty%20Developer%20Program-Juzi.BOT-orange.svg)](https://github.com/juzibot/Welcome/wiki/Everything-about-Wechaty/)